HybridRobotics/dynamics_on_manifolds/README.md

 # Symbolic Algebra Package for Computing Symbolic Dynamics on Nonlinear Manifolds
 The package `dynamics_on_manifolds` will compute the dynamical model for a user specified mechanical system.
 Dynamics are computed on the smooth manifolds `R^3, S^2, SO(3)` and their product spaces, for instance quadrotor with suspended load on `R^3 x S^2 x SO3`.
 The package also variation linearizes the dynamics to generate [Variation based linearized dynamics](https://hybrid-robotics.berkeley.edu/publications/Access2015_VariationLinearization.pdf).
-Finally, the package outputs the dynamics as `latex` file and generates a `Matlab` function for the same.
+Finally, the package outputs the dynamics as a `latex` file and generates a `Matlab` function for the same.

 ## Citation